Technical Glossary

 307 (Temporary Redirect)

-Similar to 302, but the request method and body should not be changed when reissuing the request.
+Similar to 302, but guarantees that the request method and body will not be changed when reissuing the original request (e.g., a POST stays a POST).

-Temporarily redirect POST requests to a different server while maintaining the POST method.
+Temporarily redirect POST requests to a different processing server while maintaining the POST method and payload.

 });